Surveys

 There are three main surveys coordinated by the team:

-- Mid-semester surveys: students usually complete the survey in week five of teaching, each semester.
+- Mid-semester surveys: students usually complete the survey between weeks 4 and 6 of teaching, each semester.
 This is a quick pulse survey to give programme teams the opportunity to make changes in-programme.

 - Unit Surveys: students complete the survey towards the end of each semester, for each unit they have studied.
 This is the culmination of their experience on each course unit.
 Course units to be included in the survey are identified by each School.